Bishop-Phelps Type Scalarization for Vector Optimization in Real Topological-Linear Spaces: Scalarization in Vector Optimization

 As an immediate consequence, any strongly $K$-increasing function is $K$-increasing, and if $K \neq Y$, strictly $K$-increasing as well.

-The following lemma collects several important relationships between cone monotone functions (based on different cones) as well as cone representing functions.
-The result will be useful to prove some basic scalarization results based on Bishop-Phelps type cone monotone scalarizing functions in Section \ref{sec:basics_scalarization}.
+The following lemma collects several important relationships between cone-monotone functions (based on different cones) as well as cone-representing functions.
+The result will be useful to prove some basic scalarization results based on Bishop-Phelps type cone-monotone scalarizing functions in Section \ref{sec:basics_scalarization}.

 \begin{lemma} Consider a function $\varphi: Y \to \mathbb{R}$ and two cones $K, C$ in $Y$.
 The following assertions hold: \begin{itemize} \item[$1^\circ$] If $\varphi$ is (strictly) $-K$ representing and subadditive, then $\varphi$ is (strictly) $K$-increasing. \item[$2^\circ$] If $\intt K \subseteq \intt C$ and $\varphi$ is strictly $C$-increasing, then $\varphi$ is strictly $K$-increasing. \item[$3^\circ$] If $K \subseteq C$ and $\varphi$ is (strongly) $C$-increasing, then $\varphi$ is (strongly) $K$-increasing. \end{itemize} \end{lemma}